Honest Warranty, Pre-Training, and FAQs

-A: People come to visit here and sometimes spend hours trying to decide which puppy has the best personality.
-After having received feedback from several thousand past puppy buyers, I have learned that there doesn't seem to be any significant difference between the personalities of mentally healthy dogs once they are adapted and settled into their new home.
-While some puppies may seem to be more shy or afraid when you take them out to the play area or take them to your home, remember that they have met you for the first time, and this should be interpreted as a show of intelligence because you can at least be sure that the puppy realizes that you are a total stranger that may be a threat to him.
+A: People sometimes spend hours trying to decide which puppy has the best personality.
+They watch our puppy videos and observe their behavior.
+It is important to note that most of the puppies have just had their baths before videos are made.
+Bathing makes them shiver and shake.
+This does not mean that they have a bad personality:) After feedback from several thousand past puppy buyers, I have learned that there doesn't seem to be a significant difference between the personalities of mentally healthy dogs once they are adapted and settled into their new homes.
+While some puppies may seem to be more shy or afraid when you take them home, remember that they have met you for the first time, and this should be interpreted as a show of intelligence because you can at least be sure that the puppy realizes that you are a total stranger that may be a threat to him.
 If you buy one of the girlie pets that has been subjected to 50+ years of breeding his cousins together just to make them pretty for the dog show, he may never quit wagging the tail and licking even total strangers in the face.
 You might think he's sweet, but you may always wonder if the dog can remember who you were from yesterday.
-Many visitors have commented over the years that many of these types of pets could never remember anything about their house training.
-Some purebred dogs are likely to consistently have a good personality, although it is normal for the more intelligent breeds, and also the older puppies to be slower to get comfortable when you take them home.
-It is best to buy a hybrid dog if you want the best opportunity for a consistently great kid friendly personality.
-For example, purebred Chihuahuas can be loud, snippy, and stubborn, while Chihuahua Hybrids are typically a warm, fun, sweet, reserved, easy to train, and low cost family pet that loves children.
+Many visitors have commented over the years that some of these linebred pets could never remember anything about their house training:) Some purebred dogs have a good personality-some are unbalanced or retarded, while all mixes are great pets.
+Older pups, and purebred puppies are often slower to adapt when you take them home.
+It is best to buy a mix if you want the best opportunity for a consistently great kid friendly personality and potential for better physical health.

 Q: I can't afford it now, or I need to wait until.....

 A: Many things become a part of the decision to get a pet, such as waiting until after vacation or other special event.
 What about vacations in the future or special events in the future after you own the pet?
-What are you going to do for entertainment while you are waiting to "afford" the puppy.
+What are you going to do for entertainment while you are waiting to "afford" the puppy?
 We all must be entertained in some way.
 Nothing is cheaper than a puppy, because a puppy is the entertainer that once home and trained, provides endless hours of repeated joy.
 Most people CAN afford to buy a puppy, because they WILL SPEND THAT MONEY in some way because they are bored and need to entertain themselves.
+Start with buying a healthy puppy from healthy pups and save the money you would spend entertaining your family elsewhere.
+For most families, a good puppy costs nothing over time.
+It is in effect a FREE puppy- entertainment that keeps on giving.
 As for when to buy, I have found that life is so busy for the average family, that there is never a time in life that is a perfectly convenient time to buy a puppy.
 My suggestion is to buy the puppy and let the puppy blend into your life events, instead of allowing the new pet to be a disruption and interfere with normal family function.

 Q: How much do they shed?

 The idea that the pet does not shed is the single greatest factor that will complicate your pet ownership experience.
-Since most long haired non-shedding pets are old favorites that have in many cases been subjected to years of line breeding just to make them look pretty for the dog show, pets that don't shed are in my opinion more likely to be less healthy, less intelligent, and three times more expensive to own.
-I personally would much rather have an ugly dog that I truly loved than to have "Miss Canine America" not love my family or always urinate in my floor.
-We do have new tools now, such as the "Furminator" comb, that are quite effective in combing loose hair out of the coat of short haired dogs.
-These tools when used properly can almost eliminate hair loss indoors with your short haired pet.
-Choosing to deal with the shedding problem in this way can save megabucks in ownership costs that are related to long coats also.
-It is also a good way to get a more intelligent and healthier pet.
-Have you ever noticed that most owners of long haired dogs elect to keep them shaved short so they don't need to deal with mats and tangles?
-These are the folks who should have bought the Rat Terrier instead.
+Since most pure bred non-shedding pets are old favorites that have in many cases been subjected to years of line breeding just to make them look pretty for the dog show, some of the pets that don't shed are in my opinion more likely to be less healthy, less intelligent, and three times more expensive to own.
+Hypoallergenic mixes are a great choice.
 If you are interested in a non-shedding dog because you have allergies, please also see our allergies link.

-Q: Which are your best pet for kids?
+Q: Which are your best and most affordable pets for kids?